Characterizing quantum synchronization in the van der Pol oscillator via tomogram and photon correlation: Introduction

 In quantum systems, synchronization is often visualized via Arnold tongue \cite{Arnold1961} structures, with various measures proposed \cite{Mari2013,Walter2014,Ameri2015,Roulet2018,Jaseem2020} to quantify it.
 Tools like the Wigner function \cite{Wigner1932} or Husimi function \cite{Husimi1940} and frequency entrainment are commonly used but require reconstruction from measured observables, which is error-prone and computationally demanding for large Hilbert spaces.
 Recent advances suggest that quantum tomograms \cite{Bellini2012,Rohith2015} can directly capture state features without requiring full state reconstruction.
-In this work, we develop a tomographic framework to analyze the dynamics of a driven quantum vdPo and characterize synchronization behavior.
-As part of this, we use the {\em nonclassical area} ($\delta$) \cite{Rohith2023} as a synchronization-sensitive quantifier, constructed from the phase-dependent quadrature variance extracted from the quantum tomogram.
-Nonclassical area measures deviations from the vaccum or coherent-state benchmark, which represents the most classical-like quantum states and saturates the minimum uncertainty bound.
+In this work, we develop a tomographic framework to analyze the dynamics of a driven quantum vdPo and characterize synchronization behaviour.
+As part of this, we use the {\em nonclassical area} ($\delta$) \cite{Rohith2023} as a synchronization-sensitive quantifier, constructed from the phase dependent quadrature variance extracted from the quantum tomogram.
+Nonclassical area measures deviations from the vacuum or coherent state benchmark, which represents the most classical like quantum states and saturates the minimum uncertainty bound.
 Thus it quantifies the effective area projected by a tomogram on the tomographic plane referenced against that of a vacuum state.
 Owing to its tomographic definition, $\delta$ serves as a useful tool for probing synchronization in the quantum regime as phase locking between the drive and the oscillator manifests through characteristic angular modulations of quadrature fluctuations.
 Moreover, quantum state tomography \cite{Cramer2010,Christandl2012,Stricker2022} enables the practical estimation of $\delta$ by measuring the rotated quadrature operator and constructing the corresponding tomogram as a positive probability distribution \cite{Gilson1982}.
+In this context, an important challenge is to identify synchronization signatures that remain robust in the presence of noise and are accessible without full state reconstruction.
+Building on these foundations, our primary objective is to establish experimentally feasible and scalable methods for detecting and quantifying nonclassicality and synchronization in a vdPo.
+Consequently, the framework developed here bridges the gap between theoretical characterization and experimental detection of synchronization in open quantum systems.